Recovering from Mom GuiltApr 25, 2019

 How lucky is that?!
 No social pressure to be perfect, dads get credit for simply showing up and doing their best.

 We moms need to take a page out of the dads’ book, and we can start by doing these five things:

 1. Recognize that we are “in” it.
 Acknowledge our role in perpetuating Mom Guilt both when we concede to it in our own lives, and when we dole it out to others by judging their mothering decisions

 2. Challenge our expectations.
 Are they realistic?
 Important?
 Could our very standards of good mothering be hindering our children’s independence and resilience?
 (Yes!).

-3. Build meaningful connections with our children that are based in something other than service.
+3. Build meaningful connections with our children that are based on something other than service.
 Talk with them.
 Play with them.
 Listen to them.
-But let them do their own laundry, find their own ride home, navigate a bad grade or being cut from a team.
+But let them do their own laundry, find their own ride home, navigate a bad grade, or being cut from a team.
 Like our mothers did with and for us.

 4. Take care of ourselves.
 “Self care” may be the cliché of the day, but it is an essential part of moving beyond Mom-Guilt.
 If we feed our interests, our intellect, our adult relationships, then we a) grow and maintain our confidence and b) establish ourselves as important individuals not tethered to, or an extension of, our children.

 5. Embrace the fact that there are a lot of different ways to be a great mom – just as there are a lot of different ways to be a great kid.
 And none of them should produce guilt.

 So, the next time you’re doing your equivalent of ‘changing in the car’ to preempt Mom Guilt, or the next time you question a friend for choosing the Maroon 5 concert over the middle school band concert to provoke Mom Guilt, stop and consider this: The irony of Mom Guilt is that we, alone, feel it, give it, create it, and perpetuate it.